seandstewart/bardly/pending/romances/the-tempest/11-player.md

 To have my pardon, trim it handsomely.

 **CALIBAN**
-Ay, that I will; and I‘ll be wise hereafter
+Ay, that I will; and I'll be wise hereafter
 And seek for grace.
 What a thrice-double ass
 Was I, to take this drunkard for a god
-And worship this dull fool! …
+And worship this dull fool! ...

 **PROSPERO**
-… Go to; away!
+...
+Go to; away!

 **ALONSO**
 Hence, and bestow your luggage where you found it.